tls-stuff/rfc8447bis-new/draft-salowey-tls-rfc8447bis.md

 IANA [SHALL add/has added] the following note:

 Note:
-: The role of the designature expert is described in [this-RFC].
+: The role of the designated expert is described in [this-RFC].
 The designated expert {{!RFC8126}} ensures that the specification is publicly available.
 It is sufficient to have an Internet-Draft
       (that is posted and never published as an RFC) or a document from